KidPudel/Iggy-s-Vault/languages/golang/concurrency in go.md

 The evaluation of `sleepTrack` and `start` happens is current goroutine,
 While executing happens in a new goroutine.

-> IMPORTANT: Goroutines run the same address space, so accessing shared data MUST be in synchronized way (to avoid deadlocks and rase conditions), for that Go has useful primitives like mutexes and atomic for protecting shared data accross Goroutines
+> **IMPORTANT**: Goroutines ***share the same address space***, so accessing shared data MUST be in synchronized way (to avoid deadlocks and rase conditions), for that Go has useful primitives like mutexes and atomic for protecting shared data accross Goroutines

 # Channels
 > Channels are typed conduct (pipe, tube), through which you can send and receive data with the help of channel operator `<-`

-### send data thsrough channel
+### send data through channel
 ```go
 func countSum(arr []int, ch chan int) {
   sum := 0